fhariri/Similarity_engine/API_similarityScore/README.md

 # API_similarityScore

-Api that takes two strings and return the computed similarity score
+Api that takes two strings and returns the computed similarity score

 # Installation
 ```sh